A classical groupoid model for quantum networks: Foundations

-\paragraph{Semantics.} We suppose that the blue region represents a groudit $\mathcal G$ with underlying groupoid \G, and the yellow region represents a classical dit $\mathcal B$ with underlying groupoid \cat B, such that \cat B is a discrete groupoid with the same set of objects as \G. We define the yellow-blue morphism $S : \cat B \hto \cat G$ as follows, where $\emptyset$ is the empty set:
+Semantically, the blue region represents a groudit $\mathcal G$ with underlying groupoid \G, and the yellow region represents a classical dit $\mathcal B$ with underlying groupoid \cat B, such that \cat B is a discrete groupoid with the same set of objects as \G. We define the yellow-blue morphism $S : \cat B \hto \cat G$ as follows, where the set $\emptyset$ is the empty set, and where $S_{b,g}$ are equipped with the `empty action' and the right action of $\Aut_\cat G(g)$ on itself, respectively:

 The blue-yellow morphism $S^* : \cat G \hto \cat B$ is defined similarly.
 We define \autoref{fig:measurement}(a) as follows, for all $a \in \Ob(\G)=\Ob(\cat B)$ and $g \in \Aut_\G(a)$: